-- Gaining a better understanding of the impacts of dams and climate change on fish - Making more informed decisions about designs of turbines and other in-water structures - Submitting more accurate, site-specific data to satisfy permitting and environmental reporting requirements.
+- Better understanding the impacts of dams and climate change on fish - Making more informed decisions about the design of turbines and other in-water structures - Submitting more accurate, site-specific data to satisfy permitting and environmental reporting requirements.

 Working with us.
 We have developed and validated these technologies with fish; however, they are also available for testing with small mammals and amphibians.
 We would love to talk with you about licensing these technologies or customizing them through collaborative research.